urvashithakre/seminar-blog/_pages/about.md

 - RITA: A family of generative Transformer models
 - DARK: Focused on de novo protein generation

-These models laid the groundwork for ProtGPT2, pushing the field from static understanding toward dynamic, generative modeling of protein space.
+The foundation for ProtGPT2 was established by these models, which advanced the field from static knowledge to dynamic, generative modelling of protein space.

 ## 4. From Foundations to Frontier: Meet ProtGPT2
 The journey from treating protein sequences as linguistic constructs to generating new, functional proteins culminates in ProtGPT2—a large-scale autoregressive language model tailored specifically for protein design.
 While previous models focused on embeddings or prediction, ProtGPT2 was explicitly trained to generate realistic, diverse, and foldable protein sequences.
 It does so by learning the grammar and structure of proteins much like GPT-2 learns human language.

 Let's dive deeper into how ProtGPT2 was built—from its architecture to its training dataset and tokenization strategy.
 ### 4.1 Model Architecture

-Building on recent advances in language modeling, ProtGPT2 represents a powerful leap in applying deep learning to protein design.
-ProtGPT2 is an autoregressive Transformer model with 738 million parameters, based on the GPT-2 architecture.
+ProtGPT2 is a big step forward in using deep learning to design proteins, building on recent progress in language modelling.
+Based on the GPT-2 architecture, ProtGPT2 is an autoregressive Transformer model with 738 million parameters.
 That means it generates outputs sequentially, one token at a time, conditioned only on what came before - perfect for modeling protein sequences.

 Formally, given a protein sequence:
 $$ W = \{ w_1, w_2, \dots, w_n \} $$